 - As part of Songwriters Forum (12-15 students); and

 - In hands-on performance, production, arranging and engineering classes in the studio environment.

-Music business, arts administration, and copyright law courses are available, as well.
+Our academic and artistic environment includes access to courses in and collaborations with students and faculty in the related areas of Music Business, Music Technology, and Film Scoring.
 In addition, our students derive the countless advantages of enrollment in an outstanding liberal arts program at one of the world’s great universities.

 SONGWRITING: M.M. in Music Theory and Composition

 Phil Galdston, NYU Songwriter-in-Residence, email@example.com